Growing and controlling Ajuga reptans

 Pests and diseases

 Look out for powdery mildew on your ajuga plants.
-The leaves will be covered in a white dusty coating.
-The best thing to do is prune out any badly affected stems or leaves.
+The leaves will be covered in a white, dusty coating.
+Prune out any badly affected stems or leaves.
 Prevent attacks by keeping plants healthy with regular watering and planting in a site with good drainage.

 Advice on buying Ajuga reptans